hbwheat/Raspberry-Pi-Setup/README.md

 The gist...

-You'll download the Rapsiban Lite OS Image here: https://www.raspberrypi.org/downloads/raspbian/
+You'll download the Raspbian Lite OS Image here: https://www.raspberrypi.org/downloads/raspbian/

 On Mac use balenaEtcher to write the os img file to the SD card.